 - Ready for certification: whatever your application domain and safety standards, we can deliver what you need in certification projects.

 - Best value for money — RTaW-Pegase is not only the most accurate timing analysis tool on the market, it is also less expensive than competitors’ solutions and we provide company-wide license – but don’t take our word for it, request a free evaluation version.

 - Your investment is secured — in order to protect your mission-critical technology, we can contract with you a source code escrow agreement.

 - Support industrial Ethernet, automotive switched Ethernet (incl.
-Some/Ip SD, AVB, TSN time-aware shaper), time-triggered Ethernet (incl.
+802.1Q, AVB credit-based shaper, TSN time-aware shaper, Some/Ip SD), time-triggered Ethernet (incl.
 SAE AS6802) as well as AFDX (ARINC664) with arbitrary speeds and topologies,

 - Support worst-case analysis and simulation of heterogeneous communication architectures made up of CAN (2.0A, 2.0B, CAN FD and ARINC825), switched Ethernet, AFDX and ARINC429 buses interconnected through gateways,

 - Support Network-on-Chip for Kalray MPPA and STMicroelectronics manycore architectures,